 - Under the Growth LTI, a grant of Performance Rights was made to Executive KMP in September 2022.
-The threshold for vesting will be set at 10% CAGR in absolute TSR, with 100% vesting at 15% CAGR absolute TSR (noting vesting commences at 0% for delivering 10.0% CAGR absolute TSR).
-The CAGR absolute TSR performance range for existing Hurdled Equity is 7.0% 10.0%, meaning value is delivered under this award only where the existing stretch hurdle is exceeded.
-The Board believes this represents a significant degree of stretch performance when compared to the TSR achieved by the Company in recent years, which will require ongoing significant expansion in underlying EPS. - The Growth LTI will vest in three equal tranches across three, four and five years, subject to meeting the relevant CAGR absolute TSR performance hurdle.
-Any Performance Rights that vest at three and four years will be retained as restricted shares until five years post the initial grant date. - Performance Rights that do not vest are forfeited and not retested.
-The five-year performance and restriction period for the LTI award extends the time horizon of Executive KMP LTI arrangements to align to the longer-dated timeframe of the Company strategy and provides an alignment mechanism for the core executive team during the integration of these acquisitions and strategic investments. - The CEO and Managing Director's Growth Incentive award was approved by shareholders at the 2022 AGM.
-Full details of this award were included in the Notice of Meeting for Perpetual's FY22 AGM. - Individual allocations for Perpetual Executive KMP are available in Section 8.6.
+The threshold for • vesting will be set at 10% CAGR in absolute TSR, with 100% vesting at 15% CAGR absolute TSR (noting vesting commences at 0% for delivering 10.0% CAGR absolute TSR).
+The CAGR absolute TSR performance range for existing Hurdled Equity is 7.0% - 10.0%, meaning value is delivered under this award only where the existing stretch hurdle is exceeded.
+The Board believes this represents a significant degree of stretch performance when compared to the TSR achieved by the Company in recent years, which will require ongoing significant expansion in underlying EPS. - The Growth LTI will vest in three equal tranches across 3, 4 and 5 years, subject to meeting the relevant CAGR absolute TSR • performance hurdle.
+Any Performance Rights that vest at 3 and 4 years will be retained as restricted shares until 5 years post the initial grant date. - Performance Rights that do not vest are forfeited and not retested.
+The 5-year performance and restriction period for the LTI award extends the time horizon of Executive KMP long term incentive arrangements to align to the longer-dated timeframe of the Company strategy and provides an alignment mechanism for the core executive team during the integration of these acquisitions and strategic investments. - The CEO and Managing Director's Growth Incentive award was approved by shareholders at the 2022 AGM.
+Full details of • this award were included in the Notice of Meeting for Perpetual's FY22 AGM1. - Individual allocations for Perpetual Executive KMP are available in Section 8.6.

-7.8 Vesting outcomes of prior year equity awards

-The three-year tranche of the CEO's FY19 Hurdled Equity allocation was tested in September 2022 and did not meet the CAGR absolute TSR hurdle range required for vesting.
-As a result, this tranche of the CEO's FY19 Hurdled Equity allocation lapsed and will not be retested.
-Other KMP moved onto the Hurdled Equity structure of the combined Variable Incentive with effect from FY20.

-In September 2023, the following Hurdled Equity awards will be tested against their respective hurdles.

-ALLOCATION DETAILS FY19 Hurdled Equity allocation (4-year tranche) The CEO's FY19 Hurdled Equity allocation is due to be tested against the CAGR absolute TSR hurdle in September 2023.
-FY20 Hurdled Equity allocation (3-year tranche) In response to the unfolding COVID-19 pandemic and the associated market and business conditions at the time, the Perpetual Limited Board made the decision to allocate the CEO and KMP Variable Incentive awards for FY20 exclusively as Hurdled Equity (i.e., no Cash Variable Incentive or Unhurdled Variable Incentive were awarded to the CEO or KMP in respect of FY20).
+Individual allocations for Perpetual Executive KMP are available in Section 8.6.
+7.7 Vesting outcomes of prior year equity awards SON absolute TSR hurdl and will not be retes FY20. che of the CEO's FY19 Hurdled Equity allocation was tested in September 2022 and did not meet the CAGR le range required for vesting.
+As a result, this tranche of the CEO's FY19 Hurdled Equity allocation lapsed sted.
+Other KMP moved onto the Hurdled Equity structure of the combined Variable Incentive with effect from , the following Hurdled Equity awards will be tested against their respective hurdles.
+06 Allocation Details For FY19 Hurdled Equity allocation (4-year tranche) The CEO's FY19 Hurdled Equity allocation is due to be tested against the CAGR absolute TSR hurdle in September 2023. - FY20 Hurdled Equity allocation (3-year tranche) In response to the unfolding COVID-19 pandemic and the associated market and business conditions at the time, the Perpetual Limited Board made the decision to allocate the CEO and KMP Variable Incentive awards for FY20 exclusively as Hurdled Equity (i.e., no Cash Variable Incentive or Unhurdled Variable Incentive were awarded to the CEO or KMP in respect of FY20).
 The three-year tranche of these awards is due to be tested in September 2023.